GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 constraint names where possible.
 Note that Spanner requires index key constraint names to be globally unique (within a database), but in MySQL they only have to be unique for a table, so we add a uniqueness suffix to a name if needed.
 The tool also maps `UNIQUE` constraint into `UNIQUE` secondary index.
-Note that for MySQL dump we skip ordering of the key column (i.e, ascending/descending) as mysqldump parser is not able to parse those values.
+Note that due to limitations of our mysqldump parser, we are not able to handle key column ordering (i.e. ASC/DESC) in mysqldump files.
+All key columns in mysqldump files will be treated as ASC.

 ### Other MySQL features